 “Let me show you what I’m made of.
 Tonight is the night for making….slow love.”

-Hot Thing – Prince returns to the massive drum kicks and killer horns of Eric Leeds and Atlanta Bliss (the low key MVPs of the album) for this bass heavy funk number.
-Prince seems to be objectifying a beautiful, young (“barely 21”) hot thing he happens to spy at a club but it could also be a way for Prince to acknowledge he’s getting older and pretty young things maybe aren’t as interested in a man pushing thirty.
+Hot Thing – Prince returns to the massive drum kicks and killer horns of Eric Leeds and Atlanta Bliss (the low-key MVPs of the album) for this bass-heavy funk number.
+Prince seems to be objectifying a beautiful, young (“barely 21”) hot thing he happens to spy at a club.
+Still, it could also be a way for Prince to acknowledge he’s getting older and pretty young things maybe aren’t as interested in a man pushing thirty.
 As a result, he’s trying to convince her that he’s still the bomb and that he can offer a young woman something that men her age cannot.
-The lyrics can even be read to imply the titular “hot thing” has indeed rejected Prince, a feeling he was probably not very experienced with.
+You can even read the lyrics to imply the titular “hot thing” has indeed rejected Prince, a feeling he was probably not very experienced with.

 “Hot thing, what’s your fantasy?
 Hot thing, don’t you want to play with me?”

-Forever In My Life – A sparse and beautiful ballad that ends the first disc/record is either about finding THE ONE & settling down with that person, sharing everything that life throws at you collectively or it could be about finding God and allowing God to be the guiding force in your life, if you’re willing to open yourself up and embrace Him.
-Or it could be about both, since the song’s lyrics seem to move from settling down with another person to finding the savior and light as the verses mount.
+Forever In My Life – A sparse and beautiful ballad that ends the first disc/record could be about finding THE ONE & settling down with that person and sharing everything that life throws at you collectively.
+Or it could be about finding God and allowing God to be the guiding force in your life if you’re willing to open yourself up and embrace Him.
+Or it could be about both since the song’s lyrics seem to move from settling down with another person to finding the savior and light as the verses mount.
 Whatever meaning you choose to go with for your own listening experience, the song simply works on so many levels.
 Compositionally speaking, “Forever In My Life” is often cited for the beautiful mistake of having Prince’s backing vocals out of sync with his lead vocals.
 As a result, you hear what Prince is about to sing before he actually sings it, which is one of those “why hasn’t anybody done that before” moments.
-Another aspect of the song I truly love is when an acoustic guitar, that we haven’t yet heard in the song, comes in right before the fade out.
-It gives the listener the feeling that the song is just getting started but we’ll never get to hear where it ends up going.
+Another aspect of the song I truly love is when an acoustic guitar that we haven’t yet heard in the music comes in right before the fade out.
+It gives the listener the feeling that the song is just getting started, but we’ll never get to hear where it ends up going.
 Frustrating but masterfully done.
 I love this song so much.

 “I’m here to tell you that I’m at that road & I’d rather walk it with you than walk it alone.”

-U Got the Look – Prince’s alter ego, “Camille” returns on disc/record 2 for this Sheena Easton featured dance/rock hit single.
-Plenty of “battle of the sexes” lines are thrown down but it’s primarily a song where Prince & Sheena get to objectify each other’s “slammin'” & “jammin'” appearances.
-It’s not a very lyrically deep song, but certainly plays well to a radio, dance floor, or pop crowd, explaining why it was the highest charting single from the album.
-The World Series of love never sounded funkier even if the slang used in the song’s lyrics now sound “heck-a” dated.
+U Got the Look – Prince’s alter ego, “Camille,” returns on disc/record 2 for this Sheena Easton featured dance/rock hit single.
+Plenty of “battle of the sexes” lines are thrown down, but it’s primarily a song where Prince & Sheena get to objectify each other’s “slammin'” & “jammin'” appearances.
+It’s not a very lyrically deep song but certainly plays well to radio, dance floor, or pop crowd, explaining why it was the highest-charting single from the album.
+The World Series of love never sounded funkier, even if the slang used in the song’s lyrics now sound “heck-a” dated.

 “Color you peach and black.
 Color me takin’ aback.
 Crucial, I think I want ya.”

-If I Was Your Girlfriend – Another “Camille” track, “If I Was Your Girlfriend” is one of the most lyrically creative songs Prince has ever written and recorded.
-The song is sung through the perspective of a man, in a female singing voice/persona, about how he wants to get closer to his woman in a way that only a best friend of the same sex can.
-Prince/Camille is desperate and jealous to experience simple things with her, things that he feels she holds back from him because of traditional gender roles.
+If I Was Your Girlfriend – Another Camille track, “If I Was Your Girlfriend,” is one of the most lyrically creative songs Prince has ever written and recorded.
+The song is sung through a man’s perspective, in a female singing voice/persona, about how he wants to get closer to his woman in a way that only a best friend of the same sex can.
+Prince/Camille is desperate and jealous to experience simple things with her, something that he feels she holds back from him because of traditional gender roles.
 He wants to dress her before they go out, wash her hair for her, stay in the room with her when she undresses, and most poignantly, hold each other and try to imagine what silence looks like.
 It’s a beautiful, strange song where Prince/Camille gets more frantic and desperate as the song goes on, pleading with his lover to let him do things she’s never let him do before.
 Both sexual and non-sexual things.
 Intimate things.
 Give her an orgasm without needing to make love.
 Become naked in front of her and let her decide what he does.
 Allow him to kiss her…..everywhere.
 Try to imagine.

 “If I was your one and only friend, would you run to me if somebody hurt you?
 Even if that somebody was me?”

-Strange Relationship – Prince hides the darkness of the lyrical content about a fractured relationship and the protagonist’s controlling (bordering on abusive) nature underneath a boppy, happy sounding melody.
-This is Prince at his slight of hand best.
-Writing a dark song, with a dark theme and covering it up through musical choices that imply something much brighter.
-On my first handful of listens years ago, I totally missed some of the more complex messages, and its doubtful that I am the only one that didn’t catch what he was actually saying the first time around.
+Strange Relationship – Prince hides the darkness of the lyrical content about a fractured relationship and the protagonist’s controlling (bordering on abusive) nature underneath a boppy, happy-sounding melody.
+This songwriting is Prince at his sleight of hand best.
+Writing a dark song with a dark theme and covering it up through musical choices imply something much brighter.
+On my first handful of listens years ago, I completely missed some of the more complex messages, and it’s doubtful that I am the only one that didn’t catch what he was saying the first time around.
 Strange but haunting at the same time.